fmgarage/fx-reports/docs/getting-started/ui.md

 When using FX Reports professionally, you might want to integrate it into your application.
 With an easy-to-use API you provide a template and call one script to generate the document.

-> @todo Screenshot oder Grafik
+> @todo screenshot or illustration

-Examples